aws-samples/drs-tools/drs-configuration-synchronizer/README.md

 ```

 ## Automatic Target Subnet Assignment
+This feature is of particular value for customers with on-premises networks targeting AWS DRS.
+A customer may configure their AWS DRS networking environment to mirror their on-premises network.
+The private ip addresses of the origin servers may also need to be the same in the DR environment.

 The VPC subnet in which a drill or recovery server is launched is determined by the subnet id specified in the EC2 launch template associated with the DRS source server.
 The configuration synchronizer automatically populates the subnet id in the EC2 launch template based on the private IP address of the source server and a list of available subnets.

 A subnet is considered available based on the following criteria:
 - The subnet belongs to a VPC owned by a DRS target AWS account defined in source control